robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

 ## Extract hard-coding secrets values

-Other context that is good to avoid hard coding is in secrets values.
+Other context that you must avoid hard coding is in secrets values.

 ```js
 const connection = mysql.createConnection({